codepath/android_guides/Sharing-Content-with-Intents.md

 return uri;
 ```

 You get the `Drawable` from the `ImageView`.
-You get the Bitmap from the Drawable (a bitmap is essentially the raw memory containing the image pixels).
-That bitmap is immutable (read-only), so make a copy of the bitmap.
-and draw the copy into a Canvas.
-The Canvas constructor requires a non-read-only bitmap.
-Put that drawn bitmap into the Media image store.
-That gives you a path which can be used instead of a file path.
+You get the Bitmap from the Drawable.
+Put that bitmap into the Media image store.
+That gives you a path which can be used instead of a file path or URL.
+Note the original webpage had an additional problem with immutable bitmaps, solved by drawing the bitmap into a canvas (never shown on screen).
+See linked page above for details.

 ### ShareActionProvider